ericmuckley/DeepLab/README.md

 # DeepLab

-This is a web application for strealined acquisition and analysis of data from scientific instuments.
+This is a web application for streamlinng the management and analysis of scientific samples.

-### THIS SOFRWARE IS CURRENTLY IN ACTIVE DEVELOPMENT
+### THIS SOFTWARE IS CURRENTLY IN ACTIVE DEVELOPMENT

 # Building the project